-In 2023, Danone has been collaborating with different stakeholders including the Forest Positive Coalition (FPC) members and partners, the NGO Earthworm Foundation or Livelihoods Fund to align on landscape definition and methodology but also to explore possible projects to join or launch.
+In 2024, Danone continued collaborating with various stakeholders, including members and partners of the Forest Positive Coalition (FPC), the NGO Earthworm Foundation, and the Livelihoods Fund.
+The aim was to align on landscape definition and methodology, as well as to explore potential projects to join or launch.

-For Danone, The Landscape approach must involve long-term collaboration of stakeholders within a defined geography that must be linked to our company's sourcing areas.
+For Danone, the landscape approach must involve long-term collaboration of stakeholders within a defined geography that must be linked to our company's sourcing areas.
 These approaches seek to reconcile social, economic, and environmental goals via integrated landscape management and multi-stakeholder discussions through which consensus is built across different stakeholders (including credible local partners).

-To prioritize production landscapes, we initially calculate Danone's production-based footprint, with support from 3keel (via FPC), enabling us to translate the volumes sourced for key forest-risk commodities into hectares for restoration, regeneration, or conservation. (for instance, for palm: 2023 volume equals to 13.266 hectares).
+To prioritize production landscapes, we initially calculate Danone's production-based footprint, with support from 3keel (via FPC), enabling us to translate the volumes sourced for key forest-risk commodities into hectares for restoration and conservation. (for instance, for palm: production footprint equals to 13.266 hectares).
 This guides us in the prioritization of supply chains.
 We cross-check this information with the supply chain data gathered within our annual traceability exercise to confirm the top geographies where Danone has the most significant sourcing footprint (for instance Indonesia for Palm).
 For those priority locations, we aim at understanding the priority areas for engagement across the different pillars: social, economical and environmental with the support of credible and local partners.